Norfolk Island jail.

 In 1824 the Governor of the New South Wales was told by the British Government to reopen the island for the worst of the worst convicts.
 The distance would considered an asset as there was absolutely no place for these hardened men to go.

-Basically everyone on Norfolk at this point had chosen between either the island or the gallows.
-Although Colonial records recently found indicate this may not have been true and that at least half of the men on Norfolk hadn’t even been convicted by Colonial Law.
+History has said that everyone on Norfolk at that point had chosen between either the island or the gallows.
+Although, recently found Colonial records indicate this may not have been true and that at least half of the men on Norfolk hadn’t even been convicted by Colonial Law.

 During the reminder of the 19th and into the 20th centuries the island was used by the whalers as a station and for colonization.